 SNAP Benefit Qualifications Expanded During National Emergency

 As a result of the current national emergency, the federal Supplemental Nutrition Assistance Program (SNAP) has been expanded to include college students.
-College students who are enrolled on at least a half-time basis (six credits or greater), and who either have an expected family contribution (EFC) of $0 on their 20-21 FAFSA or who qualify for the federal College Work Study program may be eligible for SNAP benefits.
+College students who are enrolled on at least a half-time basis (six credits or greater), and who either have an expected family contribution (EFC) of $0 on their 21-22 FAFSA or are working for the federal College Work Study program may be eligible for SNAP benefits.
 Students who meet this criteria may apply for SNAP benefits at https://www.fns.usda.gov/snap/state-directory

 Students residing in the state of Iowa can apply for SNAP benefits online at: https://dhsservices.iowa.gov/apspssp/ssp.portal

 If you would like help completing the application, you can contact your local DHS office

 To show proof of $0 EFC, you may go to AccessPlus/Financial Aid/Financial Aid Offer.
 To show proof of working in the College Work-Study program, contact the Student Employment Center at firstname.lastname@example.org

 More information may be found at https://www.fns.usda.gov/snap/students?sf139098830=1